musicmrman99/card-flipper/README.md

 ```

 # Gameplay

+See the [full tutorial](tutorial/TUTORIAL.md "Card Flipper Tutorial") for a guided walk-through of gameplay (with screenshots).

+## Overview (Cheat Sheet)

-Objective: eliminate all of the cards quickly (to gain a high score)
+**Objective**: eliminate all of the cards quickly (to gain a high score)

-- There are 5 levels of difficulty, with the following differences (available in settings, defalts to 1 - easiest):
+**Difficulty Levels**:
 - The range of numbers that can be on the cards (between 0-4 and 0-9)
 - The completion requirements (between 60/80 and 80/80 cards eliminated)

-## Controls
-**Core**:
+**Controls**:
+- **Hover** over a card to see the value on both sides (in the top bar)
-- **Left-click-and-drag** across 3 or more cards with the same value to eliminate them
+- **Left-click** on a card to highlight all other cards with the same number (on either side) as the upward facing value of the clicked card
-  - The more cards eliminated simultaineously, the more score the elimination is worth
 - **Double-left-click** on a card to flip it
 - **Right-click** on a card to select it, then **Right-click** on another card of the same upward-facing value to swap their positions

-**Tools**:
-- **Hover** over a card to see the value on both sides (in the top bar)
-- **Left-click** on a card to highlight all other cards with the same number (on either side) as the upward facing value of the clicked card
+- **Left-click-and-drag** across 3 or more cards with the same value to eliminate them
+  - The more cards eliminated simultaineously, the more score the elimination is worth (added score is: 3 * numCardsEliminated)

 # Known Issues
 - `Continue` button doesn't always function correctly.